Modern Greek Collection

 The Modern Greek Section serves as Harvard College Library’s contact point for Modern Greek Studies scholars, offering specialized reference services and area-related bibliographic instruction.
-Faculty members, scholars, and students are invited to contact Rhea Karabelas Lesage, Head and Bibliographer for Modern Greek, via e-mail or at 617-495-3632, to discuss their research interests.
+Faculty members, scholars, and students are invited to contact Rhea Karabelas Lesage, Librarian for Hellenic Studies and Coordinator for the Classics, via e-mail or at 617-495-2426, to discuss their research interests.

 - Searching tips for Modern Greek Materials — A guide to the transliteration of the Greek vernacular in the HOLLIS database.

 Selected Web Sites